 \subsubsection{Metropolis BC}

-The main problem of the SBC method is that it uses a constant weight model, i.e., $\xi_{nu}=\xi$ for each edge $(n,u)$ in the graph.
-Instead of this model, we can use local-degree (Metropolis) weights, which should provide the faster convergence \cite{Xiao2004}.
-For our problem, this leads to Metropolis BC (MBC), with the following update rule: \be M_n^{(i)} (\mathbf{x}_t) = M_n^{(i-1)} (\mathbf{x}_t)^{\xi_{nn}} \prod\limits_{u \in G_n} M_u^{(i-1)} (\mathbf{x}_t)^{\xi_{nu}}, \ee where the weight on an edge $\{n,u\}$ is given by: \be {\xi _{nu}} = {\xi _{un}} = \left\{ { } \right. \ee The initialization is the same as for other BC methods, and the number of iterations is the same as for SBC ($N_i^{\rm{MBC}}=N_i^{\rm{SBC}}$).
-This approach also guarantees convergence \cite{Xiao2004} to (\ref{bc-conv}), provided that the graph is not bipartite.\footnote{Otherwise, $\max ({\eta _n},{\eta _u})$ should be replaced with $\max ({\eta _n},{\eta _u})+1$.} As we can see, this method is more suitable than SBC for distributed implementation, since a node needs to know only the local degrees of its neighbors.
-However, if not known a priori, $N_s$ still has to be estimated.
+An important problem of the SBC method is that it uses a constant weight model, i.e., $\xi_{nu}=\xi$ for each link $(n,u)$ in the graph, which will not provide good performance in asymmetrical graphs.
+Instead of this model, we can use so-called Metropolis weights, which should provide faster convergence \cite{Xiao2004}.
+For our problem, this leads to Metropolis BC (MBC), with the following update rule: \be M_n^{(i)} (\mathbf{x}_t) = M_n^{(i-1)} (\mathbf{x}_t)^{\xi_{nn}} \prod\limits_{u \in G_n} M_u^{(i-1)} (\mathbf{x}_t)^{\xi_{nu}}, \ee where the weight on an link $\{n,u\}$ is given by: \be {\xi _{nu}} = {\xi _{un}} = \left\{ { } \right. \ee The initialization is the same as for other BC methods, and the number of iterations is the same as for SBC ($N_i^{\rm{MBC}}=N_i^{\rm{SBC}}$).
+This approach also guarantees convergence \cite{Xiao2004} to (\ref{bc-conv}).\footnote{Provided that the graph is not bipartite.
+Otherwise, $\max ({\eta _n},{\eta _u})$ should be replaced with $\max ({\eta _n},{\eta _u})+1$.} As we can see, this method is more suitable than SBC for distributed implementation, since a node needs to know only the local degrees of its neighbors.
+However, $N_s$ still has to be estimated.

 A specific instance of MBC, in which the beliefs belong to the exponential family, is used in \cite{Hlinka2012}. ~\\